 A combination of the Early Years Census and the School Census is used to determine where 3 and 4 year olds are accessing their early education.
-The data from spring 2015 shows that there were 96 providers delivering funded early education in Kingston upon Thames.
-Of those, 60 were private and voluntary providers, four independent schools, 30 nursery and infant classes in primary schools, one was a maintained nursery school and one a special school.
+The data from spring 2015 shows that there were 183 providers delivering funded early education in Richmond upon Thames.
+Of those 128 were private and voluntary providers, 16 Independent schools, 38 nursery and infant classes in primary schools and one was a maintained nursery school.